 RDI® Certified Consultants

-As RDI® Program Certified Consultants, Deb Berrang and Jennifer Lemke-Pawlak have gone through extensive training provided by Connections Center, including a year long supervision process.
-Like all RDI® Program Certified Consultants, Deb and Jennifer continue to meet the requirements for re-certification on a yearly basis.
+As an RDI® Program Certified Consultant, Jennifer Lemke-Pawlak has gone through extensive training provided by Connections Center, including a year long supervision process.
+Like all RDI® Program Certified Consultants, Jennifer will continue to meet the requirements for re-certification on a yearly basis.

 For more information on the certification process, or to apply to become a Certified RDI® Program Consultant, please visit the RDI® Program for Professionals page at the Connections Center website.